 These factors include several parameters including the needs of the client, the system and the human factor.
 The latter is often overlooked despite it being an important source of failure.

 We put forward here some good practices and steps to follow for choosing and integrating your ERP.
-This is by no means the only method of manag an ERP project.
+This is by no means the only method of managing an ERP project.

 Step 0: Defining and prioritizing your functional needs (business process, organization…)